-I got in a nice email debate today, and I’ll post below the email exchange between myself and a friend.
+I got in a nice email debate today, and I will post below the email exchange between myself and a friend.
 Of all my friends, she is one of the two that I truly enjoy debating.
-She’s a lawyer, and did her undergrad as an in economics & poli sci (I think poli sci) dual major.
-She was also very close to libertarianism back in her younger days, so she understands where I’m arguing from.
-She’s left our fold to become a pretty strong liberal, but her knowledge of economics and general pragmatic attitude generally make our debates quite productive.
+She is a lawyer, and did her undergrad as an in economics and poli sci (I think poli sci) dual major.
+She was also very close to libertarianism back in her younger days, so she understands where I am arguing from.
+She has left our fold to become a pretty strong liberal, but her knowledge of economics and general pragmatic attitude generally make our debates quite productive.

-Below is the exchange.
-I’ve tried to clean up some of the spelling errors and typos along the way, as this was intended as an email exchange and not proofread during the debate.
+Anyway, that being said, below is the exchange.
+I have tried to clean up some of the spelling errors and typos along the way, as this was intended as an email exchange and not proofread during the debate.
 If I missed anything, my apologies.
 My comments will be in italics, and prefaced with a “B:”.
 Her comments will be blockquoted, bolded, and prefaced with an “R:”.
-The exchange is placed below the fold, as it’s quite lengthy.
+The exchange is placed below the fold, as it is quite lengthy.

 B: Due to Microsoft’s continued insistence on making life a living hell for anyone who uses a browser other than Internet Explorer, I have decided that it’s time to ditch Hotmail.
 Life is far too short to put up with this continued frustration.
 And for all of you, this should be a much easier address to remember anyway.

 R: Brad, that pesky Monopoly power stinks, doesn’t it?
 You have monopoly or oligopoly power in one product market and use that monopoly/oligopoly power to coerce consumers into using another product (which is usually an inferior product), such as Explorer.
 But monopoly power doesn’t skew the proper working of the free market, no?